 Personally, I have taken Cephalexin to treat my UTIs twice; sat other times I was prescribed Macrobid and Cipro.
 To be frank, I tolerate antibiotics very well, but this doesn’t mean that I like them.
-However, antibiotics are sometimes a necessary evil.
+Unfortunately, antibiotics are sometimes a necessary evil.

-First of all, make sure that antibiotics are the right choice.
-If you only have pain in your bladder and it burns during or after urination but at the same time your urine is clear, antibiotics might not be the best solution.
-In fact, if you keep having UTIs, you might need to dig a little deeper (here are 25 most common UTI causes) and address the root cause of your UTIs, rather than simply repeating the cycle of antibiotic treatment.
+First of all, make sure that antibiotics are the right choice for you.
+If you only have bladder pain and it burns during or after urination but your urine is clear, antibiotics might not be the best solution.
+In fact, if you keep having UTIs, you might need to dig a little deeper (here are 25 most common UTI causes) to address the root cause of your UTIs, rather than simply repeating the cycle of antibiotic treatment.

-If you see blood in your urine or it’s cloudy and has a strange smell, it may be time for antibiotics.
+If you see blood in your urine, it’s cloudy or has a strange smell, it may be time for antibiotics.
 Also, if you have fever or chills, pain in your flank and are not able to keep anything down, it’s really time to see your doctor.

 Check out this $20 online prescription service to order Cephalexin for UTI.
 The service is licensed in 25 states and they’ll send an antibiotics prescription to your nearest pharmacy the same day.
 (I’m not an affiliate of the company but I think it’s a great resource when you do not have an insurance).